carlobutelli/flask-notes-service/README.md

-# Flask init template
+# Flask Notes service
 ---------------------
-This is a simple init template base to start building services with Python Flask.
+This is a simple notes api using Python Flask and Postgresql.

 N.B.
 Requires Docker to be installed and Python3